Last updated on November 4, 2022.

 Let me explain some aspects of this sample code:

-• Line 3: nsiUtils is a helper module that implements the logic for mapping script IDs to internal IDs in a CustomListLookup helper class.
+helper class.
 You can download the module here for free (or write yours based on the reference implementation provided in Step 3 above, if you so desire).
-If you create your own implementation, be conscious of governance considerations.
+If you create your own implementation, be conscious of governance considerations. - Line 10: Each

 Further Considerations